djotaku/adventofcode/2015/Day_24/README.md

 Answer: 11846773891

 ## Part 2
+Balance the sleigh again, but this time, separate the packages into four groups instead of three.
+The other constraints still apply.

+Answer: 80393059

 ## Commentary / Approach to the Problem
 Seems like a more elaborate version of [Day 17](https://adventofcode.com/2015/day/17)